B2B Marketing Attribution for Beginners

 Evaluating channel performance only inside ad accounts comes with a few problems.

 Often, CRM data is not integrated into an ad account.
-Without it, marketers lack information about what happens after the conversion event.
+Without it, marketers lack visibility into what happens after the conversion event.

 Even with integrated data, stages like marketing or sales-qualified leads might be underreported.
 This happens because of low match rates between the ad account and the CRM.

-It makes communicating and aligning with the sales team much harder.
-Because most of their work and data is stored in the CRM.
+It also makes communicating and aligning with the sales team much harder.
+Because most of their work and data lives in the CRM.

 Running B2B campaigns means spending more time crunching numbers in your CRM than in your ad accounts!

-7. Spending too much time with attribution frameworks
+7. Spending too much time perfecting your attribution framework

 B2B marketers, take this one to heart.

-The right attribution framework enables you to make budget decisions with confidence.
+The right attribution framework lets you make budget decisions with confidence.

 But we tend to spend too much time trying to build the perfect system.
 The one that provides 100% accurate insights into the customer journey.